 method.

-All of these classes is located under the new java.time
+All of these classes are located under the new java.time

-package, and defined as a final class, and because theirs constructor declared as a private constructor, this mean you can’t use their constructor to create a new instance.
-But these classes offer some static factory method to get the value it represents or to create a new instance.
+package, and defined as final classes, and because their constructor is declared as a private constructor, it means you can’t use their constructor to create a new instance.
+But these classes offer some static factory methods to get the value it represents or to create a new instance.
 For example all of these classes provide a now()

 method that return the current date, time or date and time information.